benjamin421/thebenjamin/content/research/freeenergyaging.md

 This is sort of similar to the idea of Hebbian Learning which is commonly remembered by the saying: 'neurons that fire together, wire together.'

 As these systems adapt to minimize energy allocated for their most common processes, this comes at an alternate cost.
-That cost is in the resilience to other stressors that system might have to deal with.
+That cost is in the resilience to other stressors that system might have to deal with.[^1]

-I was introduced to the idea of the free energy principle when I read a paper called *The math is not the territory*[^1].
+I was introduced to the idea of the free energy principle when I read a paper called *The math is not the territory*[^2].
 I had come across a personality on Twitter named Mel Andrews, aka [@bayesianboy](https://twitter.com/bayesianboy), and at the time, it was their pinned tweet.
 I was captured by the title, and so added it to my bookmarks to read in the near future.

 In Andrews' paper, they talk about the free energy principle's background in neuroscience, it's increased adaptation in other verticals, and proposes: